 # rcctl start apmd

-The only thing a bit ‘weird’ regarding hardware compatibility is that
+The only unusual thing regarding hardware compatibility is that binary

-binary blobs, needed sometimes for graphics and wireless, aren't
+blobs, needed sometimes for graphics and wireless, aren’t distributed

-distributed with the installation images.
-Rather, they're automatically
+with the installation images.
+Rather, they’re automatically detected and

 superior approach overall, as binary blobs are a security risk and using